This post is also available in: 简体中文 (Chinese (Simplified))

 Worse, the lack of natural resources also posed a great difficulty for this island nation.
 Corruption was rampant and social unrest and race riots occurred as a result of poor economic conditions.

-However, things have changed for the better after the election of Lee Kuan Yew.
+However, things have changed for the better after the election of former Prime Minister Lee Kuan Yew.
 It was the starting point for Singapore’s accelerated development in the latter half of the 20th century and until today.
 His major focus lied on nurturing and advancing the human capital of Singapore through world-class education and training.
 Likewise, he understood the importance of well-developed infrastructure.

 During the start of the 1960s, Singapore made significant efforts to attract foreign investment.
 Within 5 years of Lee’s election, Singapore’s GDP growth was over 10% until 1973.
 Likewise, unemployment levels decreased massively, and a large population advanced from low-income to middle-income status.
 Furthermore, Singapore also improved its financial service sector to control inflation and widen areas of investment and growth.